orvi-tmp/learning-c-with-pebble/chapter06.md

 Let's consider a function reference we have seen and walk through how it works.
 Consider this:

-    strftime(time_string, sizeof(time_string), "%T", tick_time);
+    strftime(time_string, sizeof(time_string), "%d", time(NULL));

-There are two function references in this statement: `sizeof(time_string)`, which gives the size, in bytes, of the string held in `time_string`, and the entire `strftime` reference, which will take the time variable `tick_time` and create a string that describes the time and assigns it to `time_string`.
+This statement references the `strftime` function, which will take the time variable `tick_time` and create a string that describes the time and assigns it to `time_string`.

-Even though we depend on abstraction here, there is a C code definition somewhere for both of these functions (we will describe where these definitions can be found in a later chapter).
-When we reference a function by name, say, by using `sizeof(time_string)`, the execution of the current code stops and execution is transferred to the definition of the function `sizeof`.
+Even though we depend on abstraction here, there is a C code definition somewhere for this function (we will describe where these definitions can be found in a later chapter).
+When we reference a function by name, say, by using `strftime`, the execution of the current code stops and execution is transferred to the definition of the function `strftime`.
 This is referred to as *calling* a function.
 When the function's code has been executed, execution is transferred back to the code that called the function.
 This is referred to as *returning to the caller*.

 When some functions return, they carry with them a value that can be used as if a variable were referenced.
-When the call to `sizeof(time_string)` returns, it brings with it an integer value that is the size of the `time_string` data structure.
+When the call to `time(NULL)` returns, it brings with it an integer value that is the current time, in seconds since midnight on January 1st 1970.
 When a function returns, it brings a value of a specific data type, described in the code that creates the function.

 When some functions return, they bring nothing with them.
 They simply have executed some code, then returned.
 When the call to `strftime` returns, the function has built a time description into `time_string`, but brings no value back with the return.
 These functions are said to return *void* values.